Skip to Content

 Human cognition is full of possibility, but it is not limitless.
 Attention fluctuates.
 Memory is fallible.
 Actions can fail to adjust to changing conditions.
 Judgement can be shaped by stress, fatigue, time pressure, and competing demands.

-When safety investigations resolve to the identification of a primarily individual contribution root cause, this inherently informs a failure of the safety system of controls and may overlook:
+When safety investigations resolve to the identification of an individual contributor as root cause, this inherently informs a failure of the safety system of controls and may overlook:

 • Work-related fatigue and sleep disruption